nmstate/nmstate/packaging/README-dockerhub.md

 ## Manual Building

-The Nmstate user image builds the master master branch by default.
+The Nmstate user image builds the base branch by default.
 To specify a different commit or tag, specify the `SOURCE_COMMIT` build argument:

 ```shell